-Car accidents occur for a variety of reasons, including driver negligence, lack of competence or training of the driver, and driving under the influence, just to name a few.
-But regardless of the reasons behind the accident, you must ensure your safety and safeguard your legal rights (including your right to claim damages) following the accident.
+Car accidents occur for a variety of reasons, including driver negligence, lack of competence or training of the driver, and driving under the influence, to name a few.
+But regardless of the reasons behind the accident, you must ensure your safety and safeguard your legal rights, including your right to claim damages, following the accident.

 Millions of car accidents occur in the United States every year.
 In 2016, 260 people were killed as a result of traffic crashes in Los Angeles, an increase of nearly 43 percent over the previous year.
-While observing basic road safety can help prevent car accidents, you’ll need to observe the following tips to protect yourself and your interests after a car accident.
+While observing basic road safety can help prevent car accidents, you will need to remember the following tips to protect yourself and your interests after a car accident.

 If you or any of your passengers are injured, call 911.
 As injuries caused by a vehicular accident may not be felt immediately, it’s best to seek medical attention as soon as possible.
-Victims sometimes feel pain one to two days following the accident, and some of the long-term injuries don’t become apparent until after the victim is examined by a doctor.
+Victims sometimes feel pain one to two days following the accident, and some of the long-term injuries don’t become apparent until after a doctor examines the victim.

 In some states, contacting the police is required if you get into an accident.
 But even if it’s not a requirement in your state, it’s better to get the authorities involved, as this would be to your benefit if a lawsuit is filed following the accident.
 The responding officer will fill out an accident report and document the accident site.
 Alternatively, if the police cannot come to the scene, you can go to the nearest station and file a report yourself.

 Use your phone, or any camera that you have, to take pictures of the visible damages sustained by your car.
 Get photos of your injuries as well if you’ve suffered any.
 Once the police investigation begins, back off immediately and do not interfere.
 If you’re prohibited from taking photos at the scene, remember to do this as soon as possible after the accident.
 Doing this will also help your car accident lawyer in the future.